UtkarshPathrabe/An-Introduction-to-Interactive-Programming-in-Python----Coursera/Week 00/Week 0 Quiz/Quiz 0.md

 * `Hello` : This is not a string.
 A string must have quotation marks.
 * `'She shouted "Hello!" very loudly.'` : This is a string.
 A double-quote can appear inside single-quotes.
 * `"Hello"` : This is a string.
 You can use double-quotes.
+* `"Goodbye'` : This is not a string.
+You can't mix-and-match single- and double-quotes.
+* `"Hello, world."` : This is a string.
+You can use double-quotes.
+* `'This course is great!'` : This is a string.
+You can use single-quotes.
+* `"Hello` : This is not a string.
+It is missing a closing double-quote.

 Question 02
 -----------